Create original written works, such as scripts, essays, prose, poetry or song lyrics, for publication or performance.

 - Conduct research to obtain factual information and authentic detail, using sources such as newspaper accounts, diaries, and interviews.

-People who work in this occupation generally have the interest code: AS.
+People who work in this occupation generally have the interest code: AI.

-This means people who work in this occupation generally have Artistic interests, but also prefer Social environments.
+This means people who work in this occupation generally have Artistic interests, but also prefer Investigative environments.

 People who work in this occupation generally prize Achievement, but also value Independence and Recognition in their jobs.